russellmatt66/russellmatt66.github.io/_compsci/2023-10-29-kthGrammar.md

 That's a bit of a tangent, but hopefully you get the picture.
 A brute-force approach to this problem is simply a non-starter, except for a very limited span.
 If you're intrigued / confused by what a "memory hierachy" is, stay tuned for a post about them.
 Also, yes, I know that it is silly and wasteful to store a binary digit in an entire 32-bit `int`, but ask yourself if having 32 times the space would really matter (it wouldn't).

 ### Brute Force - Time Complexity
 For the sake of completeness, let me talk a little about the time complexity of the implementation I described for the brute-force solution to this problem.
-If you're not interested, then please, by all means skip down to [the section where 14 lines of code do what an entire server couldnt'](#recurrence-relation---elegant-and-efficient).
+If you're not interested, then please, by all means skip down to [the section where 14 lines of code do what an entire server couldn't](#recurrence-relation---elegant-and-efficient).

 ### Recurrence Relation - Elegant and Efficient
 If you want an elegant, efficient, powerful, and recursive solution to this problem, then here it is: